davidovski/chatroom/README.md

 # Chatroom

-This is an example For creating a simple web socket chatroom server with a webclient
+This is an example for creating a simple web socket chatroom server with a webclient in javascript, using node.